JasperJuergensen/elastalert/docs/source/ruletypes.rst

 ``spike_type``: Either 'up', 'down' or 'both'.
 'Up' meaning the rule will only match when the metric value is ``spike_height`` times higher.
 'Down' meaning the reference metric value is ``spike_height`` higher than the current metric value.
 'Both' will match either.

-``buffer_time``: The rule will average out the rate of events over this time period.
+``timeframe``: The rule will calculate the metric over this time period.
 For example, ``hours: 1`` means that the 'current' window will span from present to one hour ago, and the 'reference' window will span from one hour ago to two hours ago.
-The rule will not be active until the time elapsed from the first event is at least two timeframes.
-This is to prevent an alert being triggered before a baseline rate has been established.
-This can be overridden using ``alert_on_new_data``.

 Optional: